algilliland/ovt-data-pipeline/Addtl_instruct.md

 The Data Loading step for using elastic search and blaze graph have not been updated for ovt.

 There are several areas in the codebase where identical files are duplicated and stored in different locations.
 For example, test/data/invalid_input.csv was almost identical to test/invalid_data.csv.
 Another example is relations.csv and entity.csv existing in multiple locations.
-I did not determine which copies were necessary and which were redundant, I simply copied the ppo outline.
+I did not determine which copies were necessary and which were redundant, I simply copied the ppo structure.